personalrobotics/openvr_ros_bridge/README.md

 return config
 ```

-The ROS Pose publisher accepts the following additional options:
+The ROS Pose publisher accepts the following additional options

 | Option        | Description           | Default  |
 | ------------- |---------------------- | -------- |
 | decimate      | Publish only 1 in n frames | 9 |